 As a leader, consider the work your team members do.
 Discuss with your employees what inspires or drives them, and then do your best to make it happen.
 The truth is that when a person is particularly good at something, their superiors often delegate similar tasks to them, which could drain the employee in the long run.

-Those who find it difficult to deal with stress in the workplace put themselves at risk of workplace burnout.
+Reasons for employee burnout are very diverse.
+Those who find it difficult to deal with stress in the workplace put themselves at particular risk here.
 However, it is up to management to create a work environment that is supportive of their employees and to try to understand them.

 Employees will be more willing to approach you with a problem if you, as a supervisor, let them know they are respected and heard.